RPI-WCL/Athena_LibDDDAS/README.md

-# Athena_LibCPS
+# Athena_LibDDDAS

-### This repository contains an extension of the Athena proof library for reasoning about higher-level properties of Cyber-Physical Systems
+### This repository contains an extension of the Athena proof library for reasoning about higher-level properties of Dynamic Data-Driven Applications Systems

 ##### ATHENA: